kempscode/nft_gen/README.md

 # nft_gen
-Layer-based generating of images using prepared folders of elements.
+Layer-based generator of images using prepared folders of elements.